MicrosoftDocs/nav-content/dynamics-nav-app/marketing-how-create-interactions.md

 ---
-title: Create Interactions on Contacts and Segments| Microsoft Docs
+title: Create Interactions on Contacts and Segments
 description: Describes how to create interactions for communication that you have with your contacts and segments in Financials, for example, direct mail.
 services: project-madeira
 documentationcenter: ''